 Unlike some budget office chairs, the chair doesn’t give me any reasons to think it’d fall apart within a couple of years.

-My only concern is longevity of Joobie’s fabric-infused mesh.
+My only concern is the longevity of Joobie’s fabric-infused mesh.
 While it’s very comfortable (see below), I do wonder whether it will begin to fray after a few years of heavy-duty use.

 Important!